Victoria MacKenzie-Childs: Yankee Ferry

-In 2003 Victoria and Richard bought the last remaining Ellis Island ferryboat, Yankee Ferry, and since then have turned it into a home and floating studio along with their two Dachshunds, Mr. Brown and Pinky.
-First built in Philadelphia in 1907, the 150-foot steel-hulled boat carried immigrants from Ellis Island to their new lives in America.
-The United States Navy commissioned it during World War I and World War II to be a patrol boat, at one time it guarded the Boston Harbor, and it was placed on the National Register of Historic Places in 1992.
-Since its purchase, its first docking was in Tribeca, then in Weekawken, then Hoboken, then Red Hook, and as of 2024 is docked in Staten Island.
+In 2003 Victoria and Richard bought the last remaining Ellis Island ferryboat, Yankee Ferry, and turned it into a home and floating studio along with their two dachshunds.
+First built in Philadelphia in 1907, the 150-foot steel-hulled boat carried immigrants from Ellis Island to the mainland.
+The United States Navy commissioned it during World War I and World War II to be a patrol boat; at one time it guarded Boston Harbor, and it was placed on the National Register of Historic Places in 1992.
+As of 2024 the boat is docked in Staten Island.

 A year after purchasing the boat, Victoria told The Free Library: "It's so much more exciting and energizing to be sharing our work with the world in this more industrial way now."

 Court filings

-In 2000, amidst planning a second store that was to open on the iconic Rodeo Drive in Beverly Hills and set to feature a climbing wall with their famous teacups as footholds, the MacKenzie-Childs brand was forced to enter Chapter 11 bankruptcy protection following financial difficulties.
-In 2001 it was purchased and restructured by American Girl founder Pleasant Rowland.
-Rowland offered Victoria and Richard a $10 million contingent upon agreeing to a non-compete clause.
-They refused to sign the agreement which gave up all rights to the MacKenzie-Childs name.
-In 2006, Rowland sued Victoria and Richard for starting a new business using "Victoria and Richard," as, supposedly, every part of their name had been sold off in the bankruptcy proceedings.
-The founders countersued Rowland for attaching their name to designs they didn't create.
+In 2000, amidst planning a second store that was to open on the iconic Rodeo Drive in Beverly Hills, the MacKenzie-Childs brand was forced to enter Chapter 11 bankruptcy protection following financial difficulties.
+After they defaulted on a $15.3 million loan, American Girl founder, Pleasant Rowland, purchased their assets from the bank for a fraction of that amount—$6 million.
+She subsequently used the remaining $10 million debt as leverage to force them into a non-compete agreement.
+The couple refused to be bound by such a deal and preempted this threat by filing for Chapter 7 bankruptcy to discharge their liabilities.
+They refused to sign the agreement, which would give up all rights to the MacKenzie-Childs name.

+In 2001, after they lost their company, Richard and Victoria launched Victoria and Richard Emprise, under the name of which they continued to create and sell their designs.

+In 2006, Rowland sued Victoria and Richard for starting a new business using "Victoria and Richard," as their name had been sold off in the bankruptcy proceedings.
+The founders countersued Rowland for attaching their name to designs they did not create.
 In 2008, Rowland sold the company to Lee Feldman and Howard Cohen, partners at the Twin Lakes Capital equity firm based in New York.
 MacKenzie-Childs products are still signed "MacKenzie Childs."

 YouTube channel

-In 2020, Victoria launched a YouTube channel to give fans a rare peek into life on Yankee Ferry, offering personal accounts of everything from the story behind her rainbow-hued hairstyle to candid confessionals about the ongoing ordeals of the company and their undeterred drive to continue designing.
+In 2020, Victoria MacKenzie-Childs launched a YouTube channel on life on the Yankee Ferry, offering personal accounts on subjects such as the story behind her rainbow-hued hairstyle, the loss of their company, and their drive to continue designing.

+Death

+MacKenzie-Childs died on March 4, 2026, at the age of 77.
+She was survived by her husband and their daughter, Heather Chaplet.
+Her cause of death was not disclosed, but it was reported that she did not seek medical help for health struggles, owing to her belief in Christian Science.